ProjectsGm2/Gm2-Category-Sort/README.md

 so large files can be processed incrementally.
 Each request handles about 50 rows.
 For huge imports consider WP‑CLI which displays a terminal progress bar.

+## Product CSV Export & Import

+All WooCommerce product data can be exported to a CSV file along with any assigned categories.
+Visit **Tools → Export Products** to download the file or run `wp gm2-category-sort export-products <path>` from WP‑CLI.
+The CSV matches WooCommerce's built‑in format so it can be re‑imported later.

+To import product information, open **Tools → Import Products** and upload a CSV created by the exporter (or run `wp gm2-category-sort import-products <file>` from WP‑CLI).
+Existing products are updated when their IDs or SKUs match.
+An example export is provided at `assets/example-products.csv`.

 ### Generate Category Assignments from Research CSV

 The `scripts/generate_product_categories.py` helper reads